-What is Inviscid flow?
+What is Inviscid Flow?

 Such a flow is termed inviscid (i.e., of zero viscosity).
 In effect, the boundary layer on the body’s surface is deleted by this assumption.
 This implies that the boundary layer must be very thin compared to a dimension of the body.
 The presence or absence of the boundary layer has a negligible effect relative to modifications to the body geometry as “seen” by the flow.
 The inviscid, incompressible-fluid model is often termed a perfect fluid (not to be confused with an excellent or ideal gas).
 The boundary layer in many practical situations is extremely thin compared to a typical dimension of the body under study.
 The body shape that a viscous flow “sees” is essentially the geometric shape.
 The exception is where the flow separates, and the boundary layer leaves the body, resulting in a significant change in the effective geometry of the body.
 Such separated regions occur on wings, for example, at large angles of attack.

-However, the wing angle of attack of a vehicle at a cruise condition is only a few degrees, so that the effects of separation are minimal.
+However, the wing angle of attack of a vehicle at a cruise condition is only a few degrees, so the effects of separation are minimal.
 Thus, the inviscid-flow assumption provides useful results that closely match the experiment for conditions corresponding to cruise.
 The inviscid-flow model breaks down when large regions of separated flow occur.
 Because the presence of the boundary layer is neglected in perfect-fluid theory, the theory does not predict the frictional drag of a body; that must be left to viscous-flow theory.
 However, predictions for low-speed pressure distribution, lift, and pitching moment are valid within the framework of incompressible inviscid flow.

-MR-CFD, an expert in the field of CFD simulations
+MR-CFD, an Expert in the Field of CFD Simulations

-By entrusting your project to the MR-CFD team, you will not only receive the related project’s files (Geometry, Mesh, Fluent files).
-Also, you will be provided with an extensive tutorial video demonstrating how you can create the geometry, mesh, and define the needed settings in the Fluent software all by yourself.
-And these all come with post-technical support from the MR-CFD team.
+By outsourcing your project to the MR-CFD as a CFD simulation freelancer, you will not only receive the related project’s files (Geometry, Mesh, …), but also you will be provided with an extensive tutorial video demonstrating how you can create the geometry, mesh, and define the needed settings(pre-processing, processing and post-processing) in the ANSYS Fluent software all by yourself.
+Additionally, post-technical support is available to clarify issues and ambiguities.